 The patterns we detect

 Decision concentration.
-Bottlenecks where approval authority hasn't actually transferred.
+Approval authority that hasn't actually transferred.
 Low approval thresholds.
 The gap between delegated-on-paper and delegated-in-practice.

 Relationship risk.
-Client and supplier relationships that exist only in your head.
-Escalation paths that route through you by default.
+Client and supplier relationships that exist only in your contacts list.
+Escalation paths that default to you.
 Personal brand dependency.

 Undocumented operations.
 Processes that live in memory, not systems.
-Tribal knowledge that walks out the door when someone leaves.
+Institutional knowledge that walks out the door when someone leaves.

 Capability gaps.
 Management instability.
 Untested independence.
-Whether the team can actually run without you, or just thinks it can.
+Whether the team can actually run independently, or just thinks it can.

 These patterns often overlap.
-The Chaos King, the founder who hoards decisions while doing the operational work, typically shows several.
+The Chaos King, the founder who hoards decisions while doing the operational work, typically shows several at once.

 What you get